FrankYFTang/FrankYungFongTangArt/HUMI16/week4a.md

-# Week 4 Journal - Artistic Elements
+# Week 4 Try This - Mondrian Painting
 ## Instruction

 The Task: